 Finite element analysis has been conducted on the designs and delivered very good correlation in stresses and deflections to BAC’s software.

 Production The fibre composite bridge structures and decks are made as a single, integral part using a state-of-the-art resin infusion process.

 This process is fast, reliable and largely reduces carbon emissions and avoids the use of bonded joints.

-Our technicians are trade qualified, suitably supervised and products undergo checks in accordance with ISO9001 Quality systems.
+Our technicians are very experienced and trade qualified and all BAC products undergo checks in accordance with ISO9001 Quality systems.